 There are a lot of essential oil companies out there right now.
 I’ve used oils before, but the cost starts adding up when used regularly.
 I can’t imagine spending that amount of money over a long period of time just to use a few drops of oil.
 There are some things that I feel comfortable splurging on, but essential oils isn’t one of them.
 I do treat myself once in awhile, however it doesn’t happen that often.
 I’ve researched making essential oils at home and found out that it’s virtually impossible because of the process involved.
 I like using oils on my skin and hair and needed something that wasn’t too expensive, but would last me a while.
-I made this mint-infused oil with fresh mint from the farmers market and grapeseed oil.
+This diy mint-infused oil is made with fresh mint from the farmers market and grapeseed oil.
 Grapeseed oil is good for the skin and doesn’t have a harsh smell or taste like other oils.
-It’s a fairly easy process and it smells great.
+I thought it would be hard to learn how to make infused oil, but it’s a fairly easy process.
+Once I learned how to make peppermint oil I started using it in everything!
+I use homemade mint oil on my hair and skin, plus it smells great.
 Enjoy!

 Take a bunch of mint, wash them, and pat them dry.
 Remove the brown leaves from the bunch.